 Cruise Security Guards

 Cruise ships are operated by cruise lines and have become an important part of the tourism industry around the world.
-In 2017 and 2018, the cruise industry as a whole witnessed 25.8 million and 27.2 million passengers, respectively.
-The cruise industry generated revenues worth over $45 billion in 2018.
+The cruise industry is big business.
 The number of passengers and revenues are expected to continue growing as the industry invests more into building infrastructure and as more people become interested in this form of tourism.

 Along with providing passengers or tourists with a variety of leisure options, amenities, entertainment, etc. options on cruise ships, cruise lines also need to ensure that onboard security is of the highest standard.
 Cruise guests will be able to truly enjoy themselves, when they are certain that the cruise ship is a safe environment.
 It will also have a direct impact on the cruise line attracting more guests and generating more revenue.